-Best Form Backend Services for Developers in 2026
+7 Best Form Backend Services in 2026 [Compared]

-A form backend handles everything after a user clicks submit — receiving data, validation, storage, notifications, file uploads, and integrations.
-You build the form yourself.
-The backend is an API you call.
+A form backend is an API that handles everything after a user clicks submit — receiving data, validation, storage, notifications, file uploads, and integrations.
+You build the form yourself, in any framework and any design.
+The backend is an endpoint you POST to.

 Quick comparison